AlexRod1221/Musical-Intrument-Tuner/README.md

 This project applies DSP techniques (FFT-based pitch detection) to analyze musical notes, map them to MIDI equivalents, and calculate cents deviation for accurate tuning.

+I attempted a similar project as my first year Electrical Engineering(EE) project, but ultimately did not get near my desired results(i failed), so here I am trying this project again.
+Originally, I came up with this idea since I was a musician in high school, and I wanted to relate music and engineering.

 -- -- -- -- -- -- -- -- -- --

 ## Hardware